David D. Verdier, M.D.

 Medical management of glaucoma and cataracts.

 Lyndsay L. Tomkins joined our practice in 2014.
 She is an optometrist- an optometric doctor (O.D.) licensed to examine eyes, diagnose and provide non-surgical treatment of eye disease as well as vision defects.
 She specializes in the management of glaucoma, cataracts and other eye diseases.
+She is also an AAO Fellow.

 Dr. Tomkins attended Grand Valley State University in Allendale, Michigan for her undergraduate degree in Biomedical Sciences and received her Doctorate of Optometry from the Michigan College of Optometry at Ferris State University in 2012, graduating with high honors.
 Dr. Tomkins then went on to complete her residency in ocular disease through The University of Alabama at Birmingham at the Tuscaloosa Veterans Affairs Medical Center in Tuscaloosa, Alabama, where she focused on the management of ocular disease.
 Prior to joining Verdier Eye Associates, Dr. Tomkins worked for a private practice in the Washington DC area.